 I do believe that there’s a healthy middle ground between extroversion and introversion, of course.
 The ability to draw energy both from being with others and from taking time alone?
 That sounds great.
 Do you know anyone who has that particular yin-yang balancing act down?

 My daughter still has growing to do.
-As always, I look forward to seeing how she’ll continue to change and evolve as adulthood approaches.
+As always, I look forward to seeing how she’ll evolve as adulthood approaches.
 But do I want her introversion to end up being just a phase?
 Do I want my wonderfully strange, creative, thoughtful girl to “grow out of it?”

 Not even a little bit.